 Your resolution boils down to a goal you want to set yourself up to complete this upcoming year.
 One way to ensure your resolution is doable is to follow the “S.M.A.R.T.” process for setting a goal.

 Need help?
-Let’s take one of our mental health resolutions for an example.
+Let’s take one of our mental health resolutions as an example.

 Resolution idea: Spend less time on social media.